 Loss of natural protection on the fruit can increase sunburn.
 Exposed fruit are covered with vines as they start to mature near harvest to prevent sunburn.
-Each time the field is harvested, recovering the exposed fruit is also necessary.
-Some fruit may be covered with straw or excelsior.
-A field may be covered five times or more to protect the fruit.
+Each time the field is harvested covering the exposed fruit with vines.

 Most fields are picked at least twice and some a third or fourth time depending upon fruit prices in the market and the degree of sunburned fruit.